-Persistent memory for Cursor, Claude, and MCP agents
+The memory layer for Cursor, Claude, and any AI agent

 Make your AI agents